 definition

-The majority of viral foodborne illnesses are due to Norovirus (NoV), Hepatitis A (HAV) and E (HEV) and Rotavirus (RoV).
+The majority of viral foodborne illnesses of public health concern globally as recognized by Codex Alimentarius, the European Food Safety Authority (EFSA), and the U.S. Food and Drug Administration (FDA) include Norovirus (NoV), Hepatitis A (HAV) and E (HEV) and Rotavirus (RoV).